f4faysal/clock-app/README.md

 <!-- welcome to the repository-->
-# Welcome to the repository hi
+# Welcome to the repository hi hello
 This repository is a collection of all the projects I have worked on.
 Each project is in a separate folder and has its own README file.
 The README file contains a brief description of the project and the technologies used.
 Feel free to explore the projects and provide feedback.

 ## Projects 😁